shehrozshafiqkh/cropification/README.md

 - OpenCV
 - PostgreSQL

-You also need to download the yolo6000.weights file and place it in the "weights" directory.
+You also need to download the yolo6000.weights file and place it in the "yolo_v3" directory.

 You can download the weights from the following link (this action may require permission):
 ```